99588WS/My-HHU-Code/README.md

 # My-HHU-Code
-some exercise code of hhu
+Some exercise code of java class in hhu